Pensacola Naval shooter was 'infuriated' after instructor nicknamed him 'Porn Stash': report

 CLICK HERE TO GET THE FOX NEWS APP

-Alshamrani -- a 2nd lieutenant in the Royal Saudi Air Force and a student naval flight officer at the time of his death – first started training with the U.S. military in August 2017, according to the New York Times.
-He was set to graduate next August and returned to Saudi Arabia during breaks – yet when he came back to the U.S. this February, friends and classmates noticed he had turned more religious, a person familiar with the FBI’s investigation told the newspaper.
+Alshamrani – a 2nd lieutenant in the Royal Saudi Air Force and a student naval flight officer at the time of his death – first started training with the U.S. military in August 2017, according to The New York Times.

+He was set to graduate next August and returned to Saudi Arabia during breaks.
+However, when he came back to the U.S. in February, friends and classmates noticed he had turned more religious, a person familiar with the FBI’s investigation told the newspaper.

 Fox News’ Travis Fedschun contributed to this report.